joseavr/cheat-sheets/ruby/Ruby regex.md

 - `\R` - A linebreak: `\n`, `\v`, `\f`, `\r` `\u0085` (NEXT LINE), `\u2028` (LINE SEPARATOR), `\u2029` (PARAGRAPH SEPARATOR) or `\r\n`.

 # Anchors
+Anchors are metacharacters that match to a specific position:
 -   `^` - Matches beginning of line
 -   `$` - Matches end of line
 -   `\A` - Matches beginning of string.